Until 6 February, The Curve, Barbican, EC1

 Until 17 December, Modern Art, 4-8 Helmet Row, EC1V 3QJ

-What makes this show so compelling is that it not only provides insight into Kacharava’s interior life, but that it also acts as a tableau of the attitudes around Georgia's re-opening to the West—felt here as both celebratory and suspicious of what other narratives might fill the vacuum left by the crumbling Soviet empire.
-We are told that along with volumes of poetry and art criticism, Kacharava left behind a body of work that numbers well over 1,000 and which Modern Art has described as "oceanic", meaning we have likely just scratched the surface of his presence on our shores. — KJ
+What makes this show so compelling is that it not only provides insight into Kacharava’s interior life, but that it also acts as a tableau of the complicated attitudes towards Georgia's re-opening to the West.
+The artist is both celebratory and suspicious of what other narratives might fill the vacuum left by the crumbling Soviet empire.
+Along with volumes of poetry and art criticism, Kacharava left behind a body of works of art that numbers well over 1,000 and which Modern Art has described as "oceanic", meaning we have likely just scratched the surface of his presence on our shores. — KJ

 Until 3 July 2022, Tate Modern, Neo Bankside, SE1 9TG